nimbleapproach/Accessability-Scanning-Tool/README.md

 **Getting Help:**

 - Check the console output for detailed error messages
-- Review the `LINTING.md` file for development setup
 - Ensure all dependencies installed successfully with `npm list`

 ## 🛠️ System Requirements